Reactive Attachment Disorder

 Nature of Disorder

-Reactive Attachment Disorder is characterized by the inability of a child to establish a healthy attachment to their parent or primary caregiver.
+Reactive attachment disorder is characterized by the inability of a child to establish a healthy attachment to their parent or primary caregiver.

 Attachment, the deep connection established between a child and their parent or primary caregiver, is incredibly important for early development of a child and can impact their relationships with others later in life.
 Thus, a child’s inability to establish a healthy attachment to their parent can cause difficulty connecting to others or managing their emotions as they age.